 What if I have registered for a class, but now I am unable to attend on that date?
-If you have already registered for a PCD class, please call the Community Outreach and Professional Training Office PRIOR to the date of the class to reschedule.
+If you have already registered for a Parenting class, please call the Workforce Training Office PRIOR to the date of the class to reschedule.
 If you reschedule in advance, all paid monies will be transferred to the new date.

 I was scheduled to attend a class this past weekend.
 I didn’t make it and did not call before the class to reschedule.
 What do I do next?
 No-Call, No-Shows can reschedule for another Class, however, you will be required to pay again.

 I went to the Parenting class on Saturday but I did not receive a certificate.
 Why?
-In order to receive a certificate upon the completion of the class you have to provide our office with a completed registration (including a docket/case number) and payment at least three (3) business days prior to the class.
-If you did not receive your certificate, but did attend the class, please call the Community Outreach and Professional Training Office at 1-865-481-2031 to determine what you need to provide in order to get your certificates.
+In order to receive a certificate upon the completion of the class you have to provide our office with completed registration and payment at least three (3) business days prior to the class.
+If you did not receive your certificate, but did attend the class, please call the Workforce Training Office at 1-865-481-2031 to determine what you need to provide in order to get your certificates.

 Can I take my kids with me to the class?
 No. Children of any age are not allowed in the class.